jazracherif/udacity-data-engineer-airflow/README.md

 ## Setup Cryptographic Key

-As per the airflow [instruction](https://airflow.readthedocs.io/en/stable/howto/secure-connections.html)

-generate fernet instruction by running the following in python console:
+As per the airflow [instruction](https://airflow.readthedocs.io/en/stable/howto/secure-connections.html), generate fernet key by running the following command in a python console:

     from cryptography.fernet import Fernet
     fernet_key= Fernet.generate_key()
     print(fernet_key.decode()) # your fernet_key, keep it in secured place!

-and copy the output into `fernet_key` in file `./fernet.key`.
+Copy the output into `fernet_key` in file `./fernet.key`.
 Make sure not to commit this back to github

 ## Table Initialization

-Download [Postico](https://eggerapps.at/postico/) or similar Postgres Client and create a connection with the Redshift hostname, username, password, and port.
+Download [Postico](https://eggerapps.at/postico/) or similar Postgres client and create a connection with the Redshift hostname, username, password, and port.

 ![postico][postico]